ShivashishY/shiva/content/pages/now.md

 ## Writing

 I have been thinking about writing a book on an idea that I have been most excited about for the last two years.
-But also writing about SQL fundamental book which can help new-bies to learn complex things in a easy way.
+But also writing about SQL fundamental book which can help newbies to learn complex things in a easy way.
 I'm currently working on the first draft.

 But more about that, later.